napframework/nap/docs/doxygen/markdown/06_project_management.md

 2. Change into your NAP framework directory
 3. Create the project
 ```
-tools\createProject NewProjectName
+tools\createProject MyFirstProject
 ```
 4. The NAP project will the created and Visual Studio solution generated.
-The Visual Studio solution will be shown in Explorer, located in `userprojects\newprojectname`.
+The Visual Studio solution will be shown in Explorer, located in `userprojects\myfirstproject`.

 ## Configure Project Modules {#module_config_win64}

 Within each project folder you'll find the `project.json` file which contains (among other things) the list of modules used by the project.

-Below is a sample `project.json` from our NewProjectName:
+Below is a sample `project.json` from our MyFirstProject (located at `userprojects\myfirstproject\project.json`):

 ```
 {
-    "title": "NewProjectName",
+    "title": "MyFirstProject",
     "version": "0.1",
     "modules": [
         "mod_naprender",